 Am I expected to take all my clothes off?

 Whilst I usually massage directly onto the skin using oil, I am happy to massage though clothing if you would rather remain clothed.
 If you are comfortable with removing your clothes for the massage we will agree upon what is best to remove and then you can change out of your clothes into a dressing gown in our changing room.
 When it is time to lie on the massage table I raise the drape between us so that you can remove the dressing gown discretely and as you lie down I place the drape over you from your neck to your feet so that you are covered.
 When I start the massage I will move the drape back from the area upon which I will be working, and replace it when moving to any different area so that you are always predominantly covered.

 As you work out of a chiropractic clinic, do you only massage people with bad backs?

-I am happy, and qualified, to massage any area of the body that requires attention, although of course this does not include sexual massage.
+I am happy, and qualified, to massage any area of the body that requires attention.

 Who can have a massage?